maysoshi/Unity-Maze/README.md

 - W: Move forward
 - S: Move backward
 - A: Move left
 - D: Move right

-## Collaborators
-Charles Neuhauser

 ## Future Work
 - Implement additional levels and maze layouts
 - Introduce new types of collectibles or power-ups
 - Enhance visual and audio elements for improved immersion

+## Collaborators
+Charles Neuhauser

+## Acknowledgements

+This project was completed as part of Computer Science 175 at Harvard University.